 Not every workplace injury is sudden or caused by a specific event.
 Sometimes, injuries sneak up on workers gradually and develop over time.
 Repetitive exposures or activities on the job often lead to these conditions.Though many workers do not realize it, some are still entitled to workers’ compensation benefits due to these injuries.
 A Santa Clara County or Gilroy, California workers’ comp attorney can help you determine if you qualify.
 But first, you need to determine if you have one of these often overlooked workplace injuries.

 Do I Have a Commonly Overlooked Workplace Injury?When an injury develops over time, workers and employers often overlook them.
 A few commonly overlooked work injuries include:

-Hearing loss.
-According to a study by the National Institute for Occupational Safety and Health (NIOSH), hearing loss is prevalent in noise-exposed industries like construction, agriculture and forestry.
-Dangerous noise level exposure can damage a person’s eardrums, the bones in their ears or cause tinnitus.
+- Hearing loss.
+The National Institute for Occupational Safety and Health (NIOSH) claims that hearing loss is prevalent in noise-exposed industries.
+This can include jobs in construction, agriculture and forestry.
+Dangerous noise levels can damage eardrums, the bones in the ear or cause tinnitus.
 According to the National Institute on Deafness and Other Communication Disorders (NIDCD), recurrent exposure to noise at 85 decibels or higher can cause hearing loss.

+- Psychological Injuries.
 California does recognize “psychiatric injuries” in its labor code.
-However, a worker has to be employed for at least six months and able to prove that their psychiatric injury resulted predominately from work.
-If a worker has been a victim of a violent act or has had direct exposure to a violent act during the course of their employment, then they must prove that at least 35 to 40 percent of their injury resulted from work.
+However, the worker must prove their psychiatric injury resulted predominantly from work, and their employer must have hired them at least six months prior to the claim.
+If a worker has been a victim of a violent act or has had direct exposure to a violent act over the course of their employment, then they must prove that at least 35 to 40 percent of their injury resulted from work.